 Short-term volunteering in Bali - If you wish to experience a taste of volunteering in Bali, you can register for a special one week volunteer program.
 You will spend the first part of your week with the other volunteers on orientation, gaining a cultural insight into Bali.
 This will be followed by two days visiting a volunteer placement to get an idea of what it is like to volunteer.
 Please note, this option is not available for volunteers on the Turtle Conservation and the Construction and Renovation projects, as this projects have a two week minimum duration.

-When volunteering on this project, you will spend a couple of hours each day preparing lessons and 2 hours teaching at a local elementary or high school.
+When volunteering on this project, you will spend a couple of hours each day preparing lessons and 2.5 - 3 hours hours teaching at a local elementary school.
 There is a general syllabus for you to follow and examples of what previous volunteers have taught to guide your lesson planning.

 Please note that volunteers on this project are required to be fluent in English.

 The aim of this project is to provide young children in the community of Ubud with a head start on their English education before they begin formal schooling.
-As a volunteer on this project, you will work in small villages where you will teach basic English to local children aged 4 to 5 years old.
+As a volunteer on this project, you will work in small villages where you will assist in the class teaching basic English to local children aged 4 to 5 years old.

 If you’re someone who genuinely loves working with children and understands their behavior, this project will be well suited to you.
 Keep in mind that you will be surrounded by plenty of young children every day and their friendliness can sometimes become overwhelming - they are children after all!

-When volunteering on this project, a typical day may involve working alongside a local Kindergarten teacher for a couple of hours and assisting with informal English lessons, arranging fun and educational games, and singing songs.
-Each day, you will also spend a couple of hours planning and preparing for the next day’s lessons.
+When volunteering on this project, a typical day will involve working alongside a local Kindergarten teacher for an hour assisting with their lessons and another hour teaching informal English.
+The children will have a short break between lessons when you will be able to play games with them.
+You will also spend an hour planning and preparing for the next day’s lessons.

 Construction and Renovation